The Peruvian government has introduced new rules for visiting the famous Inca ruins. Henceforth Machu Picchu tickets are only valid for 4 hours.

 - Anyone who wants to see the sunrise in Machu Picchu

 If you don’t stay a night in Machu Picchu, you won’t be able to arrive in ruins before a realistic 11 am.
-That would leave you one hour to see the ruins, which really is not enough.
+So, you really can’t pick a slot in the morning.

 Cost: 152 soles (46 US-Dollar)

-The afternoon ticket for Machu Picchu has been available ever since 2017 and was quite a success.
-It is quite possible to see Machu Picchu on a day trip from Cusco.
+The afternoon tickets for Machu Picchu have been available ever since 2017 and it was quite a success.
+It is now quite possible to see Machu Picchu on a day trip from Cusco.
 It will be a busy day, but still possible.
 If you take the first train from Cusco to Machu Picchu in the morning, you will be able to enjoy an early lunch in Aguas Calientes (or just stroll through the city) and then pick a bus up to Machu Picchu around noon & leave with the last train in the evening.